Skip to content

 Sprocket currently supports two execution backends:

-There are two additional execution backends currently under development:
+There are additional execution backends currently under development:

 Backend configuration